Team-Grouping/Grouping/README.md

 # Grouping
+**Grouping** is a decentralized Web 3.0 social commerce platform that enables safe and transparent group purchases.
 ## Quick start

 The first things you need to do are cloning this repository and installing its dependencies: